Hibbertia circinata

-Hibbertia circinata is a species of flowering plant in the family Dilleniales and is endemic to eastern Australia.
+Hibbertia circinata is a species of flowering plant in the order Dilleniales and is endemic to eastern Australia.
 It is a tall, upright shrub with yellow flowers and broad, dark green leaves.
 It is a critically endangered species endemic to New South Wales.

 Description

 Hibbertia circinata is a small shrub 1-1.5 m tall with numerous more or less upright stems covered with soft, simple, spreading to almost fused, straight, finely curled or coiled hairs to 1.25 mm long.
 The new growth is thickly covered with long, soft, straight hairs, leaves persisting on lower branches.
 The leaves are partly stem-clasping, wide, sessile, lance shaped or sometimes oblong to spathulate, margins smooth or rarely toothed at the apex, 15-55 mm long, 5-12 mm wide.
 The leaf upper surface is dark green with soft, almost closely pressed hairs, varying from thickly coiled, to 0.2 mm in diameter to more or less straight or curled up to 2.5 mm long.
 The underside is light green with hairs similar to those on the upper surface but usually not as closely appressed, and a rounded apex.
 The yellow flowers have five, smooth, egg-shaped petals, 9-13 mm long, 7-11 mm wide, broadly notched at the apex, borne singly at the end of branches, sessile, and 2-4 leaf like bracts 3-12 mm long, becoming normal leaves near the base of the flower.
 The sepals are oval, rounded, sharply pointed or obovate, 5-7 mm long and 2.5-3.5 mm wide, outer sepals sparsely to thickly covered with simple, soft, short hairs on both sides and occasionally ending in a minute sharp point.
 The flowers have 9-13 stamens more or less equal in length, filaments about 1.5 mm long and separated.
 Flowering has been observed throughout the year but mostly abundant in spring.